raygun101/MarkupKit/README.md

 The `name` parameter represents the name of the view to load.
 It is the file name of the XML document containing the view declaration, minus the _.xml_ extension.

 The `owner` parameter represents the view's owner.
 It is often an instance of `UIViewController`, but this is not strictly required.
-For example, custom table view cell classes often specify themselves as the owner.
+For example, custom table and collection view cell types often specify themselves as the owner.

 If the owner implements the `UITraitEnvironment` protocol, `viewWithName:owner:root:` will first look for an XML document corresponding to the owner's size class; for example, _LoginView~horizontal.xml_.
 Size classes are named as follows: